 Buying trees or shrubs online can be exciting.
 You’ve got so many more choices than you could ever imagine at a local garden center.
 But that can also be overwhelming.
 I call it the paralysis of analysis.
-There are so many decisions that you can’t make a decision!
+There are so many choices that you can’t make a decision!
 Then there’s the question of who to buy from.

-Here are some things you should keep in mind as you make your decision what to buy.
+Here are some things you should keep in mind as you make your decision about what to buy.